What is veganism? Why do people become vegan? Which famous people are vegan? Here you can find everything you want to know about veganism.

 Nature & environment

 Of all sectors, livestock farming is responsible for the largest emissions (at least 18%) of greenhouse gasses (like methane and CO2).
 This means livestock farming is an important cause of global warming.
 The United Nations have stated that meat production is the second largest cause of environmental problems like telluric pollution, water and air pollution, acidification and reduction of biodiversity (amongst others because of rainforest destruction).
-If you eat plant-based you make a conscious decision for a more sustainable alternative and a cleaner, more viable planet.
+If you follow a plant diet you make a conscious decision for a more sustainable alternative and a cleaner, more viable planet.

-A balanced, plant-based diet contains all the nutrients necessary to stay healthy and energetic.
-By eating (more) plant-based, you reduce the chance of cardiovascular diseases, cancer and several other illnesses.
-In addition, plant-based foods contain no cholesterol and less saturated fatty acids.
-Amongst top athletes, plant-based diets have gained immensely in popularity.
+A balanced, plant diet contains all the nutrients necessary to stay healthy and energetic.
+By eating (more) plants, you reduce the chance of cardiovascular diseases, cancer and several other illnesses.
+In addition, plant foods contain no cholesterol and less saturated fatty acids.
+Amongst top athletes, plant diets have gained immensely in popularity.

 More and more people realize that for the production of meat, dairy, and eggs, a lot of animal feed is needed (soy, corn etc.).
 At the moment over 70% of all agricultural land is used for animal farming.
 On average 7 kilogram of animal feed is necessary to produce 1 kilogram of meat.
 It would be more efficient to use agricultural land directly for food production for human consumption.
-In this way plant-based eating could contribute to diminishing world food inequalities.
+In this way a plant diet could contribute to diminishing world food inequalities.

 Number of vegans